linuxliste/OSF/README.md

 * The user can adapt many parameters to his preferences.
 * The display can show more data (without having to change the display firmware) and allow you to make a few changes to the setup.

-For more information on the TSDZ2 OSF version, you can:
+As the TSDZ8 version is similar to TSDZ2 version, it is good to look at the TSDZ2 sites:
 * look at Endless Sphere forum reference thread: [endless-sphere.com.](https://endless-sphere.com/forums/viewtopic.php?f=30&t=110682).
 * see the [wiki](https://github.com/emmebrusa/TSDZ2-Smart-EBike-1/wiki) from mbrusa

-IMPORTANT : at this stage, this is just a beta version.
-It has NOT been tested on a bike and there are probably some bugs.
-Try it at your own risk!!!!
+This version differs with :
+* it requires a Jlink device instead of a stlink device to flash the firmware and the configuration in the controller
+* it uses an XLS configurator instead of a java configurator to generate the configuration
+* it does not require to install additionnal software in order to compile the firmware yourself.
+The firmware is already precompiled on this site.
+Still if you want to change some code, see below the tools to be installed.
+* it is possible to fine tune one parameter (global offset) in order to take care of litte differences (tolerances) that could exist between different motors.
+This is optionnal.

-There is a small known limitation whith the current version.
+* there is a small known limitation whith the current version.
 Like the TSDZ2 version, this version is supposed to let you change some setup parameters using the display keyboard.
 Still currently the changes done with the display are lost after a power off.
 This should be fixed in a future version.

+# IMPORTANT NOTES
+* At this stage, this is just a beta version.
+It has NOT been tested on a bike and there are probably some bugs.
+Try it at your own risk!!!!
+* Installing this firmware will void your warranty of the TSDZ8 mid drive.
+* We are not responsible for any personal injuries or accidents caused by use of this firmware.
+* There is no guarantee of safety using this firmware, please use it at your own risk.
+* We advise you to consult the laws of your country and tailor the motor configuration accordingly.
+* Please be aware of your surroundings and maintain a safe riding style.

 To use this firmware, you will have to:
 * Donwload this firmware
-* Set up parameters to match your preferences
+* Generate a file with your preferences (configuration file)
 * Use a Segger Jlink device and a cable (this device replace the Stlink used for TSDZ2)
 * Flash the compiled firmware on the TSDZ8 controller
 * Flash also the file containing your preferences
+* Fine tune one parameter (optional)

 If you have questions on this Tsdz8 project, you can ask on this forum: https://endless-sphere.com/sphere/threads/new-tsdz8-pswpower.120798/page-12